 Do I need to know how to swim?

 Knowing how to swim is recommended.
 You will be wearing a high float life jacket but if you're not a strong swimmer it is important to let your guide know.
 They'll position you in the raft accordingly and everyone gets training on how to hold on and stay in the raft.

 How experienced are your guides?

-We have one of the most experienced crews on the river, and they have an average of 8 years working on the Kicking Horse.
-Our river manager has been with us for 13 years.
-They are knowledgeable and passionate, and we feel fortunate to have such an amazing group of guides return year after year.
+We have one of the most experienced crews on the river and our river manager has been with us for 11 years.
+Our guides are knowledgeable and passionate, and we're fortunate to have such an amazing group of guides return year after year.